Recipe Overview

 • Preheat oven to 300°F. Line cookie sheet with foil or parchment paper.

-• Combine all ingredients and spread in a single layer on prepared sheet pan.
+• Combine all ingredients in a small bowl.
+Spread the seasoned pepitas in a single layer on prepared sheet pan.

 • Bake for 20 minutes, stirring halfway through.
-Seeds should be golden and crunchy.
+Seeds should be dry, golden, and crunchy.
+Watch closely toward the end of the baking time to make sure they don't scorch.

 Notes